 - You'll need regular checkups to make sure your recovery continues to its maximum potential.

-- If one of your peripheral nerves fails to heal properly, your surgeon can use electromyography (EMG) testing in the operating room to assess whether scarred nerves are recovering.
+If one of your peripheral nerves fails to heal properly, your surgeon can use electromyography (EMG) testing in the operating room to assess whether scarred nerves are recovering.
 Doing an EMG test directly on the nerve is more accurate and reliable than doing the test over the skin.

-- Sometimes a section of a nerve is cut completely or damaged beyond repair.
+Sometimes a section of a nerve is cut completely or damaged beyond repair.
 Your surgeon can remove the damaged section and reconnect healthy nerve ends (nerve repair) or implant a piece of nerve from another part of your body (nerve graft).
-Those procedures can help you heal and help your nerves to regrow.
+These procedures can help your nerves to regrow.

-- If you have a particularly severe nerve injury or one that has been untreated for a long time, your doctor may suggest surgery to restore function to critical muscles by transferring tendons from one muscle to another.
+If you have a particularly severe nerve injury or one that has been untreated for a long time, your doctor may suggest surgery to restore function to critical muscles by transferring tendons from one muscle to another.

 A number of treatments can help restore function to the affected muscles.